rempsyc/starter-academic/content/project-media/Happiness_Legacy/index.md

 ---
-title: "THE HAPPINESS LEGACY PODCAST - CONVERSATION FT.
-RÉMI"
+title: "The Happiness Legacy Podcast - Conversation Ft.
+Rémi"
 summary: In this episode of The Happiness Legacy podcast, we chat with Rémi, a graduate student in psychiatry from McGill University (Montréal).
 Rémi is passionate about positive psychology and recently became a regional representative of the student-focused division of the International Positive Psychology Association (IPPA).
 We discuss priorities, motivation, healthy habits and more!
 tags:
 - Radio